 The Two Oceans Aquarium is home to Iain’s Dive School, one of Cape Town’s top scuba academies.
 Under the tutelage of renowned dive instructor Iain Robertson, even a complete newcomer can experience the wonders of the Aquarium's underwater world within a few hours.

 Not convinced?
-We threw one of our Aquarium newcomers, Online Content Coordinator Devon Bowen, into the deep end with Iain to see what completing a PADI Discover Scuba Diving course entails.
+We threw one of our Aquarium newcomers, Online Content Coordinator Devon Bowen, into the deep end with Iain to see what completing an introductory diving course entails.

 If you're like me, your diving experience might be limited to seeing how long you can hold your breath in a porta-pool (barely a minute in my case).
 The prospect of "learning to scuba dive" may seem daunting, and you may be concerned that you will pay a lot of money for a certification that you will not enjoy or use again.

-Fortunately, there is a solution - the PADI Discover Scuba Diving course.
+Fortunately, there is a solution - an introductory diving course.

 This is a short course where you learn the basics of scuba diving and are then allowed to carry out a supervised dive.
 At the Aquarium, this will allow you to dive in our I&J Ocean Exhibit and experience an underwater world inhabited by giant stingrays, green turtles and unique fish species.